tomcotter7/notes/genai.md

 They used **Retrieve-Aware training**, which means finetuning the model with the same text that is appended to the input during inference (w/ RAG).

+### MoA

+[MoA](https://www.together.ai/blog/together-moa) is **M**ixture **o**f **A**gents.
+Their hypothesis is that "LLMs tend to generate better responses when presented with outputs from other models, even if these other models are less capable on their own.

+They split up the models into *Proposers* & *Aggregators*:
+    - Proposers generate initial reference responses.
+    - Aggregators synthesize the different response from the proposers into a single, high-quality response.

+It is essentially multiple models working in tandem.

 ## LLM Inference